Gladys Ray Shelter & Veteran's Drop-In Center

 Veteran's Drop-In Center

-Sponsored by the VA Health Care System in partnership with the Gladys Ray Shelter.
-The drop-in center provides Veterans that are homeless, or at risk of becoming homeless, opportunities to meet their immediate needs such as respite from the weather, shower and laundry facilities, meals, and clothing.
-Additional services include referrals to community based services, advocacy, internet/phone/email access, mail drop services, help with getting prescriptions filled or making appointments, and numerous other support services.
+Sponsored by the VA Health Care System in partnership with the Gladys Ray Shelter, the drop-in center provides Veterans who are homeless, or at risk of becoming homeless, opportunities to meet their immediate needs such as respite from the weather, showers and laundry facilities, meals and clothing.
+Additional services include referrals to community-based services, advocacy, internet/phone/email access, mail drop services, help with getting prescriptions filled or making appointments, and numerous other support services.

 Withdrawal Management Unit (Detox)

 The WMU provides short term residential, social model (non-medical) detoxification services for adult men and women.
-Services are provided in a clean, supportive, and calm environment designed to assist individuals through the difficulties and dangers of detoxification from alcohol in a non-medical setting.
-Services are provided by staff that is knowledgeable and trained in the recognition and implications of withdrawal symptoms related to alcohol use.
-The WMU is located in the same building as the Gladys Ray Shelter and Veterans Drop-in Center.
+Services are provided in a clean, supportive and calm environment designed to assist individuals through the difficulties and dangers of detoxification from alcohol in a non-medical setting.
+Services are provided by staff who are knowledgeable and trained in the recognition and implications of withdrawal symptoms related to alcohol use.
+The WMU is located in the same building as the Gladys Ray Shelter and Veteran's Drop-in Center.